davidonete/tiled_integration_plugin/tilemaps/atitilemapactor.md

 - **TileMap:** The [Tile Map](./utitilemap.html) to spawn.
 - **Position:** The position of the spawned Tile Map Actor.
 - **Rotation:** The rotation of the spawned Tile Map Actor.
-- **TileMapActorClass:** The class to use for the Tile Map Actor.
-(Leave empty to use ATITileMapActor)
-- **TileMapInstanceClass:** The class to use for the Tile Map Instance.
-(Leave empty to use UTITileMapInstance)
-- **TileLayerInstanceClass:** The class to use for the Tile Layer Instance.
-(Leave empty to use UTITileLayerInstance)
-- **TileMapTileInstanceClass:** The class to use for the Tile Map Tile Instance.
-(Leave empty to use UTITileMapTileInstance)
+- **Classes:** The classes to use for creating the Tile Map Actor and other dependencies.

 **Return**
 - **ATITileMapActor:** The Tile Map Actor spawned.